 Seagrass Monitoring

-Search for seagrasses in Big Lagoon (Little Sabine sites coming soon!) every month from April – September with UF IFAS Extension and UWF.
+Search for seagrasses in Big Lagoon and Santa Rosa Sound every month from April – September with UF IFAS Extension and UWF.
 Training is provided in March.
-For more information, contact Rick O’Connor for Escambia County and Chris Verlinde for Santa Rosa County.
+For more information, contact Rick O’Connor for Escambia County and Thomas Derbes for Santa Rosa County.

 Mangrove Surveys

 Mangroves on the move!
 Grab a paddleboard and get ready to search for mangroves during an annual, one time survey between April – July with UF IFAS Extension.
 Training is provided in March.
-For more information, contact Rick O’Connor for Escambia County and Chris Verlinde for Santa Rosa County.
+For more information, contact Rick O’Connor for Escambia County and Thomas Derbes for Santa Rosa County.

 Living Shoreline Monitoring